About Nino Cochise

 Nino Cochise, Son of Taza, Grandson of Cochise

 Nino Cochise was born on February 20, 1874, in Chiricahua Apache Reservation, Arizona, as Ciyo Cochise, and died December 23, 1984, in Arizona.
 He was 110 years, 10 months, and 3 days old when he died.
 Nino was married to Minnie Cochise, who is buried with him.
-The photo at the right was a screen capture of his appearance on Groucho Marx’ You Bet Your Life in 1957.
+The photo at the right was a screen capture of his appearance on Groucho Marx' You Bet Your Life television show in 1957, when he would have been about 83 years old.

 Nino's father, Taza (sometimes spelled Tahza), was born in 1843 and died in Washington DC of pneumonia on September 25, 1876, while he was there on tribal business. (https://en.wikipedia.org/wiki/Taza_(Chiricahua_leader))